StarCrossPortal/bug-hunting-101/LEVEL_1/exercise_1/README.md

 ## CVE-2020-6542
 I choose **CVE-2020-6542**, and I sugget you don't search any report about it to prevents get too much info like patch.

-In order to reduce the difficulty of setting up the environment, we do it by code auditing.

 ### Details